 We contribute to the lack of shared conceptualisation by creating a taxonomy for digital platforms.The taxonomy gives an overview of digital platform properties, with property values expressing the possible variations between digital platforms depending on their type.
 These properties and property values are then used in the typology giving a clear overview of all the digital platform types and how these types are related.

-The typology shows the 11 instantiations of digital platform type as super- and subclasses of each other.
+The figure below shows the instantiations of digital platform type as super- and subclasses of each other.
 This means that every digital platform type captures the common features of the digital platforms that are instances of the type.
-Our typology confirms to the suggestions of (Codagnone et al. 2016) as it (i) has descriptive power and is empirically grounded, (ii) reduces complexity, and (iii) identifies similarities and differences between the types.
-In further revisions, we plan explain how the attribute values of our taxonomy are related to the nine types of digital platform that we identified before.

 On level one of our overview we have the root superclass ‘digital platform’, meaning that all instances of our digital platform types are considered digital platforms following our working definition.